pps43/pps43.github.io/content/posts/using_physx_cct.md

 - CCT's `slopeLimit` must be `[0, 1]` (`[0, 90]` in degree).
 Otherwise PhysX crashes.
 - CCT's `stepOffset` must be `[0, height]`.
 Otherwise PhysX crashes.
+- CCT's `height` must be positive number `(0, )`.
+Otherwise Physx crashes.
+- CCT's `skinWidth` must be positive number `(0, radius)`.
+Otherwise Physx crashes.
 - Unity does not draw `skinWidth` in scene view, but it exists as part of volumn.
 - Unity locks upvector to `(0,1,0)` so you can't rotate controller.
-- Unity's `IsGrounded` is NOT reliable.
+- Unity's `IsGrounded` is NOT reliable at all.
 It's just implemented as `collisionFlags & eCOLLISION_DOWN::eCOLLISION_DOWN`, but very often when running uphill, the flag is `eCOLLISION_SIDES` so you get wrong result that `IsGrounded == false`.
-You should use `capsule raycast` or anything else to implement your own Ground-Detection algorithm instead.
+You should use `capsule raycast` or anything else to implement your own Ground-Detection algorithm.
 ![](/using_physx_cct/Unity_IsGround.png)

 - When CCT is not moving, it loses the ability to collide with non-dynamic physical objects.
 That is, it will penetrate into a kinematic moving platform. **There is NO official way to solve it** since it's as designed by PhysX.
 To solve this, add a minor movement every frame on your CCT, e.g., `0.001 * Forward * deltaTime`.
 [See more discussion](https://forum.unity.com/threads/proper-collision-detection-with-charactercontroller.292598/).